javerinetan/Quiz-Website-using-database/README.md

 Click on the image above to view the demo

+# Grade Received

+🏆A+

+## Feedback Received from the Professor
+- Well done, especially because we created a lot of features within such a short time
+- Presentation was well done and impressed the class
+- Our work is also selected to be showcased

 # Description:
 - Develop an online quiz platform for user registration, quiz creation, and participation.
 - Leverage modern web development frameworks for scalability and responsiveness.